dantas-dev/front-challenge-spacex/INSTRUCTIONS.md

 - Vue Router
 - EsLint
 - Date-fns
+- Vue awesome swiper
+- sass

+## Questions

-- Are there any improvements you could make to your submission
+- Are there any improvements you could make to your submission:

+Yes, it could improve in the styling and addition of SEO components.

-- What would you do differently if you were allocated more time
+- What would you do differently if you were allocated more time:

+Improved layout and added more tests.